Eggplant Curry

 Ingredients needed

-• Cumin and mustard seeds.
-If you don’t have seeds, then the powdered spices will do.
+• Cumin seeds and mustard seeds.
+Fresh whole spices are preferred but I’ve used dried species in a pinch.
 Just skip the step for roasting the seeds.

 • Garam masala.
-You can usually buy this spice mix premade at any grocery store, though it tastes best fresh from either an Indian grocery store or spice retailer.
+I can find this at my regular grocery store, though it’s probably fresher from an Indian grocery store.

 • Coconut Milk.
-Preferably canned and full-fat, though low-fat coconut milk or coconut cream will also work.
+Preferably canned and full-fat, though low-fat coconut milk or coconut cream works.

 • Yogurt.
 For topping the finished curry.
 This can be swapped for vegan yogurt or omitted.